-Our next and final webinar before Hill Day 2019 will teach you what you need to know about the NAfME legislative agenda and Hill Day “asks”, including Title IV-A funding under ESSA and the Guarantee Access to Arts and Music Education (GAAME) Act.
+Our next and final webinar before Hill Day 2019 will cover the NAfME legislative agenda and Hill Day “asks”, including Title IV-A funding under ESSA and the Guarantee Access to Arts and Music Education (GAAME) Act.
 Click here to register for this webinar.

 Research & Analysis

 5/10/19- ‘Researchers from the Civil Rights Project at UCLA, the Center for Education and Civil Rights at Penn State University and elsewhere found that the share of “intensely segregated” schools enrolling 90 percent or more non-white students was at 18.2 percent in 2016 — a three-fold increase from 1988.’

 5/13/19- ‘In 2018, the collective U.S. student debt reached a record $1.5 trillion, owed by more than 44 million Americans.
 In fact, the Federal Reserve Board notes that this represents 42% of Americans who attended college, and that 30% of all adults have acquired debt to obtain a degree…This brief provides an overview of the basic issues relating to student debt and briefly examines how those issues can potentially challenge overall economic stability.’

 4/2019- The Big Squeeze is a project led by Pivot Learning, in collaboration with the California School Boards Association and Dr. Cory Koedel from the University of Missouri.